-Peter Hadrovic, Vice President of Business Development; Head, Emerging Business Opportunities
+Peter Hadrovic, Vice President of Health Policy and Head of Emerging Business Opportunities

 Peter Hadrovic brings to Sonitus broad industry experience in strategy, management, and business transactions, as well as experience in the public sector.
 Prior to Sonitus, Peter was Senior Vice President, Corporate Development at Adamas Pharmaceuticals, a developer of small molecule controlled release combination drugs.
 Before Adamas, Peter served as Vice President, Business Development, General Counsel and General Manager of Laserscope, a publically traded medical device company maker of the GreenLight surgical laser, until it was acquired by American Medical Systems.
 Prior to joining industry, Mr. Hadrovic specialized in general corporate, securities and M&A law at Venture Law Group advising emerging technology companies in Silicon Valley, and before that in M&A and structured finance transactions at White & Case/New York representing Fortune 500 companies.
 He also brings valuable expertise from the public sector, where he served as a U.S. congressional aide responsible for health care policy, among other issues.
 Mr. Hadrovic received an A.B. from Princeton University and a J.D. from Cornell Law School.